 With aggressive root pull throughout the 36” root zone, a 24-hour irrigation just isn’t cutting it.
 In the below example, we can see where 36 and even 48-hour irrigations have been needed to drive water down to 36”.

 On May 24, my recommendation to run 24 hours in this field did nothing more than to drive the 18” sensor down.

 By June 1, we made it a point to run this field for no less than 48 hours.
 This irrigation was able to push water down to 36” without leaching past the root zone.
 In our schedule, we have another 48-hour irrigation planned for June 8 to drive water down to 36” and maintain the tension in the lower part of the comfort zone as a proactive measure to have deeper moisture before hull split.

-As the demand of water in each field increases we have also seen some soils begin to reject water.
-In the above example, we were able to effectively run a 48-hour irrigation without runoff but in other fields we are handicapped by the current soil chemistry and structure causing infiltration issues.
+As the demand for water in each field increases, we have also seen some soils begin to reject water.
+In the above example, we were able to effectively run 48-hour irrigation without runoff but in other fields, we are handicapped by the current soil chemistry and structure causing infiltration issues.

 By optimizing available water, we can maintain our crop weight, quality and overall tree health going into hull split.
 By maintaining optimal tension levels in June we can transition healthy trees into our deficit irrigation regiment to finish out our crop.

 This ease in transition will help improving crop uniformity during harvest as well as reduce tree damage from broken limbs prior to harvest.
 For more questions on summer irrigations, please contact your local irrigation management advisor.